Feed Buzzard

 nmap is a free network discovery program (see the website here).

-• Use this command to find all devices on your network whose hostname contains the master.
+We use it to find all IP addresses. - Use this command to find all devices on your network whose hostname contains the master.

 At this point, all Raspberry Pi’s have the same hostname :